KoolieM/KoolieM/README.md

 ### Welcome! 👋

-- I'm 23 years old, living in São Leopoldo, Brazil and currently working at Accruent 💻
+- I'm 23 years old, living in São Leopoldo, Brazil
-- Studying Flutter and Dart language 📚
+- Studying C#, SQL and Linux 📚
--

 <!---
 KoolieM/KoolieM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.